Spinach Quiche with tomatoes is perfect for breakfast or brunch! Super easy to make and loaded with flavor. Delicious warm, room temp, or chilled!

 The whole spinach tomato quiche – crust and filling – is super EASY to make from scratch.
 Only about 20 minutes of hands-on time and you have the most delicious quiche!
 A quiche is also a perfect dish to bring to a picnic.
 You don’t need plates or cutlery – it holds its shape and you can eat it with your hands without making a mess.

-Some tips and tricks for this Spinach Tomato Quiche:
+Some tips and tricks for making Spinach Quiche

-- You can prepare the dough one day in advance and store it in the fridge.
+- You can prepare the dough for the spinach tomato quiche one day in advance and store it in the fridge.

 - This quiche tastes great warm, at room temperature and chilled.
 Leftovers are perfect for lunch boxes.